Keep up-to-date on the issues you care about. Sign up for Healthy Gulf updates to stay informed, volunteer, and take action.

-The Western and Central Gulf of Mexico accounts for the vast majority (98%) of offshore oil and gas production in U.S. waters.
-As of April 2021, the Bureau of Ocean Energy Management (BOEM) manages about 2,300 active leases offshore that cover about 12.1 million acres, although only 949 of those leases encompassing 2.5 million acres are now producing – leaving 1,700 leases or over 9 million acres available for future development.
+The Western and Central Gulf of Mexico accounts for 98% of offshore oil and gas production in U.S. waters.
+As of April 2021, the Bureau of Ocean Energy Management (BOEM) manages about 2,300 active leases offshore that cover about 12.1 million acres, although only 949 of those leases encompassing 2.5 million acres are now producing – leaving 1,700 leases covering over 9 million acres available for future development.
 Offshore oil and gas operations also require thousands of miles of submerged pipelines, numerous transport vessels, storage facilities, and onshore terminals; continuing surveys with seismic air guns; drilling wells; installing pipelines and other structures on and under the seafloor and through coastal wetlands; pumping of oil and gas to the surface; fracking of wells with associated toxic chemicals; and loading and transporting oil, gas, and cargo on ships.
 All of this activity carries with it incredible risk and the potential for broad impacts for the residents and the wildlife of the Gulf.

-The eastern Gulf of Mexico is the only portion of the U.S. Gulf waters that is free from drilling for oil and gas and the systemic pollution created by the industry.
+The Eastern Gulf of Mexico is the only portion of the U.S. Gulf waters that is free from drilling for oil and gas and the systemic pollution created by the industry.
 But the area is under a perennial threat as fossil fuel companies eye the region for expansion and pressure elected officials to open the area to drilling.
 The area is currently protected from drilling by a Congressional moratorium that expires in June, 2022 and by a presidential executive order that can be undone by any sitting president.

-The eastern Gulf of Mexico serves as a refuge for marine wildlife as the one area of the Gulf free from the constant noise and pollution from drilling that negatively impacts whales, dolphins, sea turtles and other protected species in the central and western Gulf.
-Any drilling in the eastern Gulf would also put Florida’s white sand beaches and tourism-dependent economy at risk from regular spills and catastrophic events like the 2010 BP disaster.
+The Eastern Gulf of Mexico serves as a refuge for marine wildlife as the one area of the Gulf free from the constant noise and pollution from drilling that negatively impacts whales, dolphins, sea turtles, and other protected species in the central and Western Gulf.
+Any drilling in the Eastern Gulf would also put Florida’s white sand beaches and tourism-dependent economy at risk from regular spills and catastrophic events like the 2010 BP disaster.

 Healthy Gulf has long engaged with conservation partners and communities to hold the line against any expansion of drilling into the area.
-That work continues as we build support among Florida residents and businesses for a permanent moratorium on drilling in the eastern Gulf and a transition to renewable energy that will forever remove the need to drill anywhere in the Gulf.
+That work continues as we build support among Florida residents and businesses for a permanent moratorium on drilling in the Eastern Gulf and a transition to renewable energy that will forever remove the need to drill anywhere in the Gulf.